 Finding a safe and secure solution that was easy-to-use and able to offer the ability to have our database accessible in multiple locations was a very important first step.
 Marge gave me the contact information for our current software provider.
 I wanted to see if there were any options available to make this switch easier, and to my delight – there most certainly were.

-The Customer Care Specialist informed me that they now offer a cloud-based version of their software that provides the capability to store documents, databases or software on a remote server.
+The Customer Care Specialist informed me that they now offer a cloud-based version of their software that provides the capability to store documents and databases on a remote server.
 Hosted on Microsoft Azure, the most powerful cloud service platform in the world, the ADSTRA Cloud dental software solution is a safe and secure solution with which we would not have to worry about the additional costs associated with servers and hardware.
-We would be able to access our software and database over the internet, from anywhere and on any device.
+We would be able to access our database over the internet, from anywhere and on any Windows device.

-The difference with a cloud dental software system is that instead of having to install software on each of our stations, and to maintain our database locally, it allows us to access our software from anywhere, any time.
-It also offers the opportunity to share our database with several of our locations simultaneously providing the management team not only global reports but reports for each location as well.
+The difference with a cloud dental software system is that instead of having to maintain our database locally, it allows us to access our data from anywhere, any time.
+It also offers the opportunity to share our database with several of our locations simultaneously providing the management team not only global reports, but reports for each location as well.

 The idea of migrating to a cloud system interested me, as we do not want to have to divest ourselves of some of our older computers, and that this platform is also compatible with our tablets, this became a very interesting idea indeed.